treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 3.141592653589793
 ```

-You can also use `float` to convert integers to floating point numbers.

 In Python 2, we used to use `float` to convert integers to floating point numbers to force float division instead of integer division.

 "Integer division" isn't a thing anymore in Python 3 (unless you're specifically using the `//` operator), so we don't need `float` for that purpose anymore.
 So if you ever see `float(x) / y` in your Python 3 code, you can change that to just `x / y`.